 In Section \ref{sec-critical} we apply the theory developed in previous sections to $q$-posets, a $q$-analog of simplicial complexes first considered by Rota \cite{Rota71}, and more extensively studied by Alder \cite{alder2010q}.
 These are posets for which every principal order ideal is isomorphic to the lattice of subspaces of a finite dimensional vector space over $\mathbb{F}_q$.
 We introduce an $h$-vector for $q$-posets, based on the theory developed in Section~\ref{section-subdivision}, and thus answer an open problem posed by Alder \cite{alder2010q}.
-We prove that the rank generating polynomial of every shellable $q$-poset has a nonnegative $h$-vector.
+We prove that the rank generating polynomial of any shellable $q$-poset has a nonnegative $h$-vector.
 In the process we provide a characterization of the convex hull of all characteristic polynomials of hyperplane arrangements of fixed dimension over a fixed finite field, Corollary \ref{ch-cor}.
-This may be seen as a refinement of the critical problem of Crapo and Rota \cite{crapo1970foundations}.
+This may be seen as a refinement of the Pritical Problem of Crapo and Rota \cite{crapo1970foundations}.
 In Theorem~\ref{qmrr} we prove that the chain polynomial of any $q$-matroid is real-rooted.

 In Section \ref{sec-r-cubical} we consider $r$-cubical posets.
-We introduce notions of $h$-vectors and shellability for $r$-cubical posets which generalize the corresponding notions for cubical complexes.
-We prove that each shellable $r$-cubical poset has a nonnegative $h$-vector, and that the chain polynomial of any $r$-cubical poset with a nonnegative $h$-vector is real-rooted.
+We introduce $h$-vectors for $r$-cubical posets which generalize the h-vectors for cubical complexes defined by Adin \cite{adin1996new}.
+We prove that C-shellable $r$-cubical posets have nonnegative $h$-vectors, and that the chain polynomial of any $r$-cubical poset with a nonnegative $h$-vector is real-rooted.
 This generalizes Athanasiadis' theorem for the case of cubical complexes \cite{athanasiadis2021face}.

 In Section \ref{sec-part} we study the infinite dual partition lattice.
 We introduce notions of $h$-vectors and shellability for so called partition posets, and prove that chain polynomials of shellable partition posets are real-rooted.